Borderlands 3: Downloadable content

+Updates

 Additionally, Gearbox has the ability to hot-fix in patches and other updates to the game, allowing them to offer limited-time events.
 One of the first such events was a ten-year anniversary event for the Borderlands series, which had launched in October 2009.
 Within Borderlands 3, several week-long events offering better loot drops and unique challenges were made available during October 2019.
 On 24 October 2019, Borderlands 3 enabled its first Halloween-themed seasonal event, "Bloody Harvest", which ran until 5 December 2019.
 "Maliwan Takedown", a free content update, was added to the game permanently on 22 November 2019, adding a new end-game challenge for players featuring new enemies and raid bosses.
 On 23 April 2020, the second seasonal event, "Revenge of the Cartels", was added to the game, which lasted until 4 June 2020.

+In April 2020, Gearbox added "Borderlands Science", a tile-matching mini-game that was developed in conjunction with McGill University, Massively Multiplayer Online Science, and The Microsetta Initiative.
+The game is designed to present puzzles formulated from DNA sequences from the medical studies from research into the human gut microbiome.
+If a player is able to achieve a minimum score for a given level, then this indicates they have found a possible match that can be flagged to researchers for further study, since not all sequences will necessarily have such a possible match.
+Players are rewarded with special in-game skins and limited-time loot boosters for completing these puzzles.
+The results of the Borderland Science initiative from April 2020 to October 2023 were published in April 2024, demonstrating that the crowd-sourced approach was able to outperform state-of-the-art computational methods.

 In October 2020, Gearbox announced next generation console support for the Xbox Series X/S and PlayStation 5 platforms to come via a free update.
 This was planned to commence day-and-date on release of the new consoles respectively on 10 November for Xbox and 12 November for PlayStation.
 This support promises to fully optimize and take advantage of their processing power.
 Alongside vertical two-player split screen, "Xbox Series X and PS5 will display Borderlands 3 at up to 60 FPS in 4K resolution during single-player and online co-op, and the next-gen consoles will support three-and-four-player splitscreen for local multiplayer".

 During November 2020 post-patch, it was discovered that Borderlands 3 can run at up to 60 FPS in native 4K on the PlayStation 5 or Xbox Series X if the resolution mode is enabled, but can also get up to 120 FPS if run in performance mode.

 A June 2021 update introduced cross-platform play across all supported platforms excluding the PlayStation systems, despite plans to support this.
 Gearbox said this was at the request of their publisher 2K.
 However, by April 2022, Gearbox affirmed that they will reintroduce crossplay with PlayStation support within a few months.